-Here is a striking number to sit with before you read another word: 95% of people believe they are self-aware, but research shows only 10–15% actually are.
+I'm going to start with a startling statistic: 95% of people believe they are self-aware, but research shows only 10–15% actually are.
 That finding comes from organizational psychologist Dr. Tasha Eurich, who spent years studying self-awareness across thousands of professionals.
-And if it unsettles you a little, good — because that discomfort is the beginning of real leadership development.
+And if that statistic unsettles you a little, you probably aren't in the 10-15%.

-Most leaders spend enormous energy learning what to do.
-They attend trainings, read books, study frameworks.
-Very few pause long enough to ask who they actually are as a leader.
-That question — Who am I as a leader? — is not a soft, feel-good warm-up.
+If you are like most leaders you spend enormous energy learning what to do.
+You attend trainings, read books, study frameworks.
+But very few pause long enough to ask who they actually are as a leader.
+That question, Who am I as a leader?, is not a soft, feel-good warm-up.
 It is the most strategic question you will ever answer.

 Style can be trained, copied, adjusted for context.
-Identity cannot be borrowed.
-It has to be discovered.
+Identity is ingrained but still has to be discovered.

 "Think of leadership style as the clothes you wear.
 Identity is your actual body.
 You can change the outfit for the occasion, but if you are trying to fit into someone else's frame entirely, you will always feel like an impersonator."

-This is why some leaders are technically skilled — they know the right words, they run clean meetings, they hit their metrics — yet their teams feel disconnected, disengaged, vaguely uninspired.
-The leader is performing leadership rather than inhabiting it.
+This is why some leaders are technically skilled, they know the right words, they run productive meetings, they hit their targets, yet their teams feel disconnected, disengaged, and vaguely uninspired.
+Their leader is performing leadership rather than living in it.

 The Danger of the Copy-Paste Leader

 We live in a world saturated with leadership content.
 Podcasts, books, keynotes, LinkedIn posts.
 All of it well-intentioned.
 Some of it excellent.
-But there is a subtle trap buried inside every "here is how I lead" story: we can walk away from it trying to become someone else instead of someone truer to ourselves.
+But there is a subtle trap buried inside every "here is how I lead" story: you can walk away from it trying to become someone you're not.
+What you end up becoming is a someone who performs leadership like an afternoon matinee.

-Early in many leaders' careers, there is a version of this moment: you watch an executive you admire, you study how they move in a room, how they handle conflict, how they inspire people, and you try to replicate it.
+Early in many leaders' careers, there is a version of this moment: you watch an executive you admire, you study how they move across the stage or in the crowd, how they handle conflict, how they inspire people, and you try to replicate it.
 And it falls flat.
-Not because the approach was wrong for them, but because it was not yours.
+Not because the approach was wrong, but because it was not yours.

 95% of people believe they're self-aware